GavinHuttley/gav_blog/posts/setting_up_your_computer.rst

 .. rubric:: Footnotes

+.. [#] Yo do not actually have to use GitHub_ for this.
+But if GitHub_ is how you will share your work with other |:scientist:|, you may as well.
 .. [#] This is necessary for prototyping your code runs in parallel using MPI library (Message Passing Interface).
 MPI is the most likely protocol for parallel computation supported on the supercomputer.
 .. [#] The public key must be on a single line.
 .. [#] It is up to you be sure you know how to use the ``nano`` editor.
 When in doubt, google.